usmaanalii/markdown-cv/index.md

 ### Why you should hire me

-I'm a proactive, confident and efficient worker.
-I'm keen to gain experience and enhance my skillset as I progress with my studies.
+I'm a motivated A level student with excellent punctuality and strong work ethics, seeking opportunities to gain valuable work experience and develop professionally.

+I'm eager to expand my practical skills, acquire further knowledge, and grow both personally and professionally

+I'm enthusiastic about delivering excellent customer service, as a dependable individual.

+I'm experienced in working on tight deadlines, have excellent computer skills and am proficient in delivering hands on support.

 ## Education